-- ❖ For 2010 the Market Manager team will require potential wind applicants to use two wind resource estimates for the EPBB, and require an annual wind rose directional analysis for projects with obstacles within 500 ft of the tower. - ❖ Within the rebate structure defined above, allow wind projects that are expected to produce power in excess of onsite load to receive rebates provided that all other program and interconnection requirements are met.
+- On September 8, 2009, the New Jersey Department of Environmental Protection proposed rules clarifying the permit requirements for various size wind energy generating systems constructed in Coastal Zone of New Jersey as defined at N.J.A.C.
+7:7E.
+The DEP proposed a tiered approach to permitting of small wind systems with General Permit requirements for certain classifications of construction including post-construction monitoring for bird and bat mortality.
+The NJDEP has proposed specific requirements for the first fifteen completed installations and estimated costs of compliance at \$25,000 per installation.
+The REIP program will provide a direct incentive to help defray the cost of post-construction monitoring up to \$25,000 per project.
+Program procedures and guidelines on the requirements for this incentive will be developed during 2010.
+Up to \$375,000 of the 2010 wind rebate budget may be used to support these studies. - For 2010 the Market Manager team will require potential wind applicants to use two wind resource estimates for the EPBB, and require an annual wind rose directional analysis for projects with obstacles within 500 ft of the tower. - Within the rebate structure defined above, allow wind projects that are expected to produce power in excess of onsite load to receive rebates provided that all other program and interconnection requirements are met.
 This will enable sites with good wind resource to size projects to the resource, and not to the onsite consumption.
-This approach is consistent with rebates provided to the Atlantic County Utility Authority to support their wind turbines under the CORE program. - ❖ The Market Manager will work with the small wind working group (SWG), and the Economic Development Authority (EDA) to add wind equipment to the New Jersey Renewable Manufacturing Incentive (NJREMI) program.
-This working group will evaluate equipment requirements and eligibility, and recommend appropriate incentive enhancements, consistent with the approach adopted for solar markets. - ❖ The Small Wind Working Group has been developing an incentive design and eligibility criteria for projects that do not meet all of the program's current clearance requirements.
+This approach is consistent with rebates provided to the Atlantic County Utility Authority to support their wind turbines under the CORE program. - The Market Manager will work with the small wind working group (SWG), and the Economic Development Authority (EDA) to add wind equipment to the New Jersey Renewable Manufacturing Incentive (NJREMI) program.
+This working group will evaluate equipment requirements and eligibility, and recommend appropriate incentive enhancements for inclusion in the 2011 Program Plan, consistent with the approach adopted for solar markets. - The Small Wind Working Group has been developing an incentive design and eligibility criteria for projects that do not meet all of the program's current clearance requirements.
 If adopted, for specific projects, this incentive structure would provide a production based incentive payment, to the manufacturer or installer, throughout the first full year of operation.
 The payments will be based upon an analysis of the metered production data (ANSI C-12) as compared to actual wind speed data.
 The working group intends to finalize the eligibility and other process requirements for this alternative incentive design in time for implementation during the 2010 program year.